 Helping to restore proper spinal biomechanics and improved nervous system function begins with a case history.
 This gives the chiropractor a background about your health, such as surgeries, accidents, the onset of your condition, and other details affecting your current health.

-After reviewing your history and discussing your specific problem, thorough orthopedic, neurological, and chiropractic examination is performed.
-X-rays may be taken to uncover structural and functioning problems associated with the spinal column.
+After reviewing your history and discussing your specific problem, thorough orthopedic, neurological, and chiropractic examination are performed.
+X-rays may be taken is deemed clinically necessary to uncover structural and functioning problems associated with the spinal column.
 These examinations help identify areas of spinal malfunction and resulting nervous system deficit.